Coflnet/SkyCommands/README.md

 # HypixelSkyblock
-This is one of the back-end microservices for https://sky.coflnet.com You can get the same data and play around with it by using this project.
+This is one of the back-end microservices for https://sky.coflnet.com You can get the same data and play around with it by using this project. [more info](https://github.com/coflent/hypixelskyblock)

 Some endpoints are exposed via REST, see the open-api docs: https://sky.coflnet.com/api